openwisp/openwisp-docs/tutorials/mesh.rst

 .. image:: ../images/mesh/mesh-network-topology-graph.png
   :target: ../_images/mesh-network-topology-graph.png

+A **mesh network** is a **decentralized network architecture** where each node not only communicates with its immediate neighbors but also relays data for other mesh nodes.

+The word "mesh" primarily describes the interconnected topology of the network, while **wireless mesh networks** specifically refer to mesh networks deployed using standard WiFi bands (2.4 GHz / 5 GHz) as the physical connection medium.

+The advantages of this network architecture include:

+- **Resilience**: Due to its interconnected topology, there's no single point of failure, so the dynamic routing protocols used to route traffic are able to implement self-healing behavior, rerouting traffic along alternative paths when a link fails.

+- **Flexibility**: Deploying new nodes or relocating existing ones is straightforward due to consistent configurations across all nodes.

+These advantages make mesh networks particularly valuable for expanding WiFi coverage while controlling deployment and maintenance costs.

-In this tutorial, we'll guide you through the process of establishing a mesh network using the
+In this tutorial, we'll guide you through the process of setting up a *wireless mesh network* using the
 `802.11s mesh mode <https://en.wikipedia.org/wiki/IEEE_802.11s>`_
 on `OpenWrt <https://openwrt.org/>`_ through OpenWISP.
 Additionally, we'll provide valuable tips on monitoring